mdvanes/grunt-bookmarklet-wrapper/README.md

 > Escape, concatenate and wrap JavaScript files to be executed as a bookmarklet.

+TODO there is also a grunt plugin grunt-bookmarklet-thingy, but it is has no documentation and I have no idea what it does exactly.
+Also I needed certain features so I wrote this new plugin.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`